 What I Like: The removable insulated food jar is wide and shallow (instead of deep and narrow) making it easier to eat and clean.

 Downside: For bigger appetites the Omiebox may not hold enough food for the entire day and may require an extra snack container.

 Find At: www.amazon.ca

 Alternative Bento Boxes Available

 Disclosures: I was not paid or compensated for the content of this post or to endorse any products listed.
-My family self purchased a Bentgo Kids and Go Green for our school age child.
+My family has self purchased a Bentgo Kids, Go Green and Planetboxes for our school age children.
 All opinions are my own.
-This page does not contain any affiliate links at this time.
+This page contains affiliate links at this time.